rssys/kernel-memory-acccess-tracing/gcc/gcc/config/pa/pa.md

   lab = copy_to_reg (lab);

+  /* Restore the stack and frame pointers.
+The virtual_stack_vars_rtx
+     is saved instead of the hard_frame_pointer_rtx in the save area.
-  /* Restore the stack and frame pointers.  */ fp = copy_to_reg (fp);
+     As a result, an extra instruction is needed to adjust for the offset of the virtual stack variables and the hard frame pointer.  */ fp = copy_to_reg (fp);
   emit_stack_restore (SAVE_NONLOCAL, stack);